-If your charging system is OK, you must get a voltage reading of about 13.6 V above 2000 rpm with the headlight on (!).
+If your charging system is OK, you must get a voltage reading of 13.6 V or better above 2000 rpm with the headlight on (!).
 Not more than 14.5 V. The charging system is supposed to be working from 980 rpm onwards.

 Alternator rotor, new, across the contacts: 3.4 Ohm (+- 0.3 Ohm).
 The part number of the alternator rotor is: BMW 12-31-1-244-642 (Bosch 1-124-033-031), which fits all 2V boxer engines from 1969 to 1994.
 It seems that there exists a reinforced version (for police bikes etc.) with part number 12-31-4-257-539, but I don't know any details about this.